 Buscopan Cramps is another tablet that helps to relieve cramping and pain caused by IBS.
 Rather than just numbing the pain caused by cramps, it works at the source.
 As it moves down your digestive tract, it interrupts the signals that tell your gastrointestinal muscles to cramp.

-Many clinical trials that have shown that taking specific probiotics can support the health of people who suffer from IBS.
+Many clinical trials have shown that taking specific probiotics can support the health of people who suffer from IBS.
 This is where OptiBac can help.
 Some of their products, like OptiBac Bifidobacteria & Fibre, containing bifidobacterium Lactis BB-12, and OptiBac Probiotics for Every Day capsules with lactobacillus acidophilus NCFM and bifidobacterium lactis Bi-07 may help certain types of IBS.

 One of the common symptoms of IBS can be constipation.
 Thankfully, DulcoEase can provide softening relief when going to the toilet is painful or difficult.
 It works by helping dry, hard stools soak up natural fluid.